Oscars Prediction Markets: What’s Moving?

 One Battle After Another has seen its win probability reach near-total market saturation.
 The film’s triumph in London, where it took home six awards including Best Film and Best Director, has caused buyers on Kalshi to treat the Oscars as a mere formality.

 Meanwhile, Marty Supreme, once the high-flying challenger, suffered the most losses (11) without a single win on February 22.
-And that, together with the Best Actor upset, sent shockwaves through prediction markets like Kalshi, as traders quickly adjusted their positions.
+And that, together with an upset for Chalamet at the Actor Awards, has sent shockwaves through prediction markets like Kalshi, with traders quickly adjusting their positions.

 Key Takeaways:

-• BAFTA upsets have caused huge price changes in the best supporting actor and actress markets.
+• BAFTA and Actor Award upsets have caused huge price changes in the best actor and best supporting actor markets.

 • Paul Thomas Anderson is now the most locked-in winner on the board after the BAFTAs.

-• Timothée Chalamet’s price has dipped following a shock loss to Robert Aramayo in London.
+• Timothée Chalamet’s price has plummeted following losses to Robert Aramayo and Michael B. Jordan.

 • Jessie Buckley remains a dominant force, having cemented her lead with a BAFTA win.